“Ma'am, I am not receiving the appropriate reply protocol from them.”

 His face was sour.
 You think he’d get used to me, but he always seemed frustrated by my decisions.
 He knew what this meant.
 “It’s the Bebek.”
 Probably the only person in the whole fleet that did.

 But the Santra mission was amazing.
 We were just there, doing our regular perimeter patrol, checking in on the entry points to Earth.
 We were a simple ship.
 All we could do was warn the fleet in case we detected something.
-We had no weapons.
-And still, we surrendered the Lotharians and sent them packing back to their galaxy.
+We had no weapons, a somewhat weak shield.
+And still, we made the Lotharians retreat, sent them back to their galaxy.
 My orders to the crew seemed completely insane at the time.
 But they worked, didn’t they?

 Did I want the Kokeshi, my very first commission, to be an explorer vessel?
 Hell, no. I wanted it to be a battlestar.
 I dreamed of making the Kokeshi into a battlestar.
 Having the proton cannons and those adorably destructive photon torpedoes attached to the hull.
 I wanted it to become the next Matryoshka.
 I have a picture of the Matryoshka beside my bed, and one day I’ll get us there.
 But I’ll take explorer for now.
 At least we get to travel around.
 Doing rounds was driving me crazy with boredom, and I was hitting the bottle way too often.
 I’m not doing that anymore.
 Not all the time, anyway.
 Plus, I get to work with Araujo.
 So, all in all, a win.